silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 - Full name of all members of the group and institutional emails
 - Number of their practical class

+To avoid duplicate emails, [here is a list of answers](/teaching/2021/ESIN_SIBD/faq_topic_choice/) to previous questions about the work topic.
+You may find an answer to your question here, before sending email to the course professors.

 **Delivery date**: 10th November 2020 at 23:59

 ### Second delivery (70% of Project component)